coruscating/h1b_statistics/README.md

 # Issues and considerations

-- The CSV input file is assumed to be well-formed, with no semicolons other than as column separators.
-If more rigorous input checks are desired, the [csv](https://docs.python.org/2/library/csv.html) library has an easy way to escape separators.
+- The CSV input file is assumed to be well-formed, with no semicolons other than as column separators and no special characters.
+If more rigorous input checks are desired, special characters can be checked for and the [csv](https://docs.python.org/2/library/csv.html) library has an easy way to escape separators.
 - To add more field names or change the number of rankings, edit the EDITABLE PARAMETERS section of `h1b_counting.py`.
 To change the values that are considered certified, edit the marked if statement in `read_h1bfile()`.
 - A progress bar is not included because the code runs quickly (~fewer than 10 seconds for all test cases on a modern computer), but would be an easy addition.
 - Only the __`LCA_CASE_WORKLOC1_STATE`__ is considered for files with that format, not __`LCA_CASE_WORKLOC2_STATE`__, so that there is one unique state for each application.
+- Some lines have incorrect fields.
+For example, a city instead of state in the state field or a blank for occupation.
+This requires more detailed analysis of why the lines are malformed and if the data can be recovered (for example, the fields of interest may be shifted over by one).
+This analysis is not done in the current code in order to not go beyond the boundaries of the challenge.